-Bitwarden makes it easy to back up your data by exporting into several formats, including CSV, JSON, and encrypted JSON by navigating to Tools → Export Vault.
+Bitwarden offline backup makes it easy to back up your Bitwarden passwords by exporting into several formats, including CSV, JSON, and encrypted JSON by navigating to Tools → Export Vault.

 The new Encrypted Export feature allows users to export Bitwarden Vault data into an encrypted JSON file.
 This process uses the same secure encryption applied to all data within the Bitwarden Vault.

-This file contains the same data as the prior JSON export format but uses the Bitwarden encryption to ensure that the data is protected.
+This Bitwarden backup file contains the same data as the prior JSON export format but uses the Bitwarden encryption to ensure that the data is protected.

 Users can perform the import of any encrypted JSON files into the same Vault from which it was exported.
 Because the Vault encryption key is used to encrypt the data, this key must be present to decrypt it as well.
 This means that if you rotate your key or delete your account, you will need to perform a new export using the new key and/or account.